Crawling technicolor: Peculiarities of dilaton Lagrangians

-In their influential work on scalons, Gildener and S.~Weinberg \cite{scalon} also considered a scale invariant limit for polynomial Lagrangians in tree approximation, but unlike Fubini, they \emph{wanted} to produce amplitudes with no dependence on a dimensionful constant: all such dependence would arise from \emph{explicit} breaking of scale invariance due to renormalization corrections depending on a scale $\mu$.
+In their influential work on scalons, Gildener and Weinberg \cite{scalon} considered a scale-invariant limit for polynomial Lagrangians, but unlike Fubini, they \emph{wanted} to produce amplitudes with no dependence on a dimensionful constant.
+They did this by retaining translation invariance and assuming the tree approximation for unshifted fields.
+All dependence on dimensionful constants would be generated by an \emph{explicit} breaking of scale invariance due to renormalization corrections depending on a scale $\mu$.

 Scalon theories are constructed as follows.
-First, a polynomial Lagrangian ${\cal L}_{\textrm{gauge}}$ is constructed for a scale invariant gauge theory involving one \cite{Cole73} or more \cite{scalon,Meiss07,Chang07,Foot07,Gold08} scalars.
-In tree approximation, all of these scalars are massless, but none of them can be a dilaton because, by construction, amplitudes do not depend on dimensionful constants.
-So scale invariance is realised in WW mode, which (as for ${\cal L}_{\textrm{free}}$ above) is entirely consistent with the presence of flat directions.
-Then one-loop quantum corrections ${\cal V}_{\textrm{CW}}$ \cite{Cole73} are calculated and used to perturb ${\cal L}_{\textrm{gauge}}$:
+First, a polynomial Lagrangian ${\cal L}_{\text{gauge}}$ is constructed for a scale-invariant gauge theory involving one \cite{Cole73} or more \cite{scalon,Meiss07,Chang07,Foot07,Gold08} scalars.
+In the tree approximation, all of these scalars are massless, but none of them can be a dilaton because, by construction, amplitudes do not depend on dimensionful constants.
+So scale invariance is realized in the WW mode, which (as for ${\cal L}_{\text{free}}$ above) is entirely consistent with the presence of flat directions.
+Then one-loop quantum corrections ${\cal V}_{\text{CW}}$ \cite{Cole73} are calculated and used to perturb ${\cal L}_{\text{gauge}}$:

-The explicit breaking of scale invariance by logarithmic factors $\ln(\phi^2/\mu^2)$ in ${\cal V}_{\textrm{CW}}$ gives rise to two scale-violating effects, \emph{viz}.\ a compact set of chiral- (not scale-) degenerate minima of ${\cal V}_{\textrm{eff}}$, and masses for one or more scalons.
-Despite the third paragraph of \cite{scalon}, none of these scalons can be a pseudo-dilaton because, in the scale invariant limit ${\cal V}_{\textrm{CW}} \to 0$, amplitudes have no scales and hence \emph{there are no dilatons.} Scalon theories deserve to be studied in their own right, but must not be confused with dilaton theories.
+The explicit breaking of scale invariance by logarithmic factors $\ln(\phi^2/\mu^2)$ in ${\cal V}_{\text{CW}}$ gives rise to two scale-violating effects, viz.\ a compact set of chiral- (not scale-) degenerate minima of ${\cal V}_{\text{eff}}$, and masses for one or more scalons.
+Despite the third paragraph of Ref.~\cite{scalon}, none of these scalons can be a pseudodilaton because, in the scale invariant limit ${\cal V}_{\text{CW}} \to 0$, amplitudes have no scales and hence \emph{there are no dilatons.} Scalon theories deserve to be studied in their own right, but must not be confused with dilaton theories.